Bowling Centers-Which Attraction Is Next?

 Whether you’re new in the business or a veteran, the million-dollar question is: “How can I attract more business?”

 There is no cookie-cutter answer, and it’s rarely simple.
 However, one thing is certain.
 The most successful businesses continually challenge their teams with this question, looking for new opportunities and being willing to adapt and evolve as the industry changes.
-Let’s look at some possible opportunities you could consider to drive additional revenue and attract new customers…
+Let’s explore some potential opportunities to drive additional revenue and attract new customers…

 First Steps

 As you walk through the doors, ask yourself if you’re creating the best first impression.
 Consider all your senses.
-Do you like what you see… smell… feel?
+Do you like what you see, smell, and feel?
 Go into the restroom.
 Is it clean and well-stocked?

 Do this search as if you’ve never been to the location before.
-While performing the exploration, take stock of your strengths and potential weaknesses against competitors in your marketplace.
+While conducting the exploration, take stock of your strengths and potential weaknesses in comparison to your competitors in the marketplace.
 This may be a crucial step in deciding any changes you want to make to your location.
 Remember, first impressions — whether in person or online — can determine if the customer comes in, comes back, or goes somewhere else.

 An Attraction